 You can borrow things like camping gear, toys, sports equipment and a whole lot more, there is a membership fee, but it’s totally worth it.

 When it comes to cleaning products you can always try and DIY, you will save money and have a little fun in the process.
-We’ve got some great recipes right here on The Hub: DIY All-Purpose Kitchen Scouring Scrub DIY All-Purpose Bathroom Scrub + Cleanser DIY Non-Toxic Hand Sanitizer (That Actually Works) Read more about zero waste trends in Canada here.
+We’ve got some great recipes right here on The Eco Hub like this DIY All-Purpose Kitchen Scouring Scrub or what about this DIY All-Purpose Bathroom Scrub + Cleanser or even this DIY Non-Toxic Hand Sanitizer (That Actually Works)

 Do you have any tips on where to find zero waste supplies in Canada?